doitintl/doit-easily-marketplace/README.md

 # Doit-Easily

-Doit-Easily is the [backend integrations][1] required for a GCP marketplace SaaS Offering.
+Doit-Easily demonstrates the [backend integrations][1] required for a GCP marketplace SaaS Offering.

+Note: This solution is not an official product and is not supported by DoiT, but is a sample provided for your reference.
+Direct use of this code in production is discouraged, but you may fork, modify and run this code as needed (subject to the license).

+This application is heavily inspired by [gcp-marketplace-integrated-saas](https://github.com/googlecodelabs/gcp-marketplace-integrated-saas) repo

 ## Architectural diagram